 My interest in chemical engineering was sparked by my experience of the modern day Gulf War and its implications on society.
-It instigated my fascination with how oil is involved in many different aspects of our lives and led me to pursue a degree in chemical engineering (MEng) at Imperial College of Science, Technology and Medicine.
-I also spent a year abroad at Carnegie Mellon University in Pittsburgh, USA, as part of my degree.
+It instigated my fascination with how oil is involved in many different aspects of our lives and led me to pursue a degree in chemical engineering (MEng) at Imperial College, London.
+I also spent a year abroad at Carnegie Mellon University in Pittsburgh, US, as part of an exchage programme.

 My interest in petroleum engineering stems from the same innate desire which drove my choice of engineering as a degree – interpreting huge volumes of data in order to get to the root of a problem and drive solutions.
 BP has an established reputation as a pioneer especially with technology, in particular for its capability to challenge conventional norms and develop completely novel and bespoke methods to analyse the dynamic challenges faced in the Upstream business.

-After graduating, I joined BP as a petroleum engineer and have had a variety of roles, which have taken me offshore to the West of Shetland and to the largest gas field in the USA, located in the Texas Panhandle.
-I have predominantly worked oil fields in the North Sea, solving engineering problems and ensuring that effective collaboration happens to tackle challenges involving multiple technical disciplines.
+After graduating, I joined BP as a petroleum engineer and have had a variety of roles, which have taken me offshore to the West of Shetland, to the largest gas field in the US, located in the Texas Panhandle and to West Siberia in Russia.
+I have predominantly worked in oil fields in the North Sea, solving engineering problems and ensuring that effective collaboration happens to tackle challenges involving multiple technical disciplines.
 I am currently working as a petroleum engineer for BP Russia in a joint technical team with Rosneft.
 The team is identifying opportunities to reinvigorate a mature oil field and maximise value.